Stories from Academic Year in America

 Ready to welcome incredible international exchange students to your high school?
 Learn more about globalizing your campus with AYA.

-Host Families, Local Coordinators, News Academic Year in America, back-to-school, cultural exchange, global education, High school exchange, international education, local coordinator
+Host Family Stories, Local Coordinator Stories, News Academic Year in America, back-to-school, cultural exchange, global education, High school exchange, international education, local coordinator

 Leave a Reply Cancel reply